n2o/ClojurePetriNet/doc/documentation.md

 ### Properties

 The properties are here stored via quoting into the vector.
-When the property is evaluated, the result is printed as `true` or `false`.
-With this method it is possible to evaluate the properties when they are needed and not as the user adds them to the DSL.
-Everytime something was changed in the database, the result of the properties is displayed in the GUI.
+When the propertyies are evaluated, the result is printed as `true` or `false`.
+With this method it is possible to evaluate the properties when they are needed.
+Everytime something was changed in the database, the result of the properties is displayed in the GUI automatically.

-The datatype vector was chosen because it provides a good method to store function calls into a data structure, which does not execute it directly and which is no list.
+The *vector* datatype was chosen because it provides a good method to store function calls into a data structure, which does not execute it directly and which is no list.
 Otherwise there could be problems with trying to evaluate a boolean provided by the